 Other official government sources, including US-based embassies

 Civil society organizations (CSOs)

 Once an election profile is compiled by our team and verified, the profile is made public.
 As the anticipated election date nears, IFES attempts to substitute all secondary sources with additional primary ones and modifies estimates with official dates; eventually, the election authority is the source of record.
 Given this ongoing process, ElectionGuide election profiles should be treated as living records.

 To verify election results after an election has been held, ElectionGuide uses data only from official sources (that is, a country election authority, embassy, or other government-affiliated source).
 In rare cases where information cannot be directly obtained, official results quoted in reputable media sources will be used, when they can be cross verified.

 ElectionGuide is provided as a public good.
 We aim to provide accurate, reliable information in multiple formats to meet your needs.

-Information about upcoming and past elections is available on our website organized by election and by country.
+Information about upcoming and past elections is openly available on this website organized by election and by country.

 If you have any questions or comments about the site or its contents, please contact ElectionGuide@ifes.org.